 As it turns out, we ended up forgetting our swim suits, and only remembered after being on the road for a while, so our top choice of the Secret Lagoon was out.
 And while we did see Faxi Waterfall, the Skálholt Cathedral, and the Kerið Crater, we simply ran out of steam and didn’t have time for the Reykjadalur Hot Spring Thermal River.

-Depending on what you are interested, make a list of priorities and keep an eye on your watch so you know what to include and what to skip.
+Depending on what you are interested, make a list of priorities and keep an eye on your watch so you can adjust to travel plans regarding what to include and what to skip.
 Expect about 4-5 hours of driving, plus time at each site.
 Since our top three activities were towards the beginning, we knew exactly how much time we had left for everything else.

 Nesjavallir Viewing Point